 How can Prognos support my spend analysis process?

-We want to be clear that Prognos is NOT a spend analysis tool capable of automating the process of creating a spend analysis.
-Prognos can however be a part of your overall spend analysis solution where we’re able to support your procurement spend analysis process in two possible ways:
+We want to be clear that Prognos is NOT a spend analysis tool/spend analytics software capable of automating the process of creating a spend analysis.
+Prognos can however be a vital part of the success of your overall spend analysis solution and process where we’re able to support your procurement spend analysis process in two possible ways:

 - Consultancy services: We offer end-to-end spend analysis consultancy services where we help you create a spend analysis manually – identifying and classifying complex spend patterns to give you a better overview of all your spending.

 - Taking action: A spend analysis helps you get an overview of WHAT spendings you currently have.
 While this is a great insight to have, it’s nothing you can act upon directly, you need something to compare it with.
 That’s where Prognos Online and Prognos Tailored comes into play.Through Prognos Online and Tailored you get access to all the necessary spend data to compare with your current spending regarding cost drivers such as raw materials, construction, logistics, labour, manufacturing, currencies, transportation rates, and taxation tariffs.
 It allows you to see how much you SHOULD be spending on certain things, giving you insight on how your current spending patterns hold up to the market standard prices, and help you identify ways to improve your spending.